ferrarimarco/open-development-environment-devbox/README.md

 For a list of changes, have a look at the [changelog](CHANGELOG.md)

 ## Dependencies
-These are the dependencies required to build and run the box:
+These are the dependencies required to run the box:
-- Vagrant 1.9.5+
+- Vagrant 2.0.1+
-- Virtualbox 5.1.22+
+- Virtualbox 5.1.30+

 ## How to Run
 To use the box: